grafana/x-ray-datasource/docs/sources/template-variables.md

 service("${service:text}")
 ```

-Referencing it as `$service` inlines the JSON blob and produces an invalid filter expression.
+Referencing it as `$service` inserts the raw JSON blob and produces an invalid filter expression.

 ## Create a query variable